fakemanoan/fakemanoan.github.io/docs/_includes/download.md

 {% assign devdownloads = devicedata.downloads %}

+{% include compatability.md %}

+Install guide is at the bottom of the page.

 {% for dltypes in devicedata.dltypes %}
 # {{ devicedata.formalname }} ({{ dltypes.friendly }})
 {% for iden in devdownloads %}